Last updated on October 13, 2023

 You can (theoretically) wait until the very last second before the next Set Mastery comes out to get the next set’s Mastery Pass, and you won’t miss out on anything.
 I’d suggest not playing it that close, though.
 Maybe get it the day before.

-I kinda touched on it already, but let’s talk about how long the Ikoria Mastery will be around.
+I kinda touched on it already, but let’s talk about how long each Mastery sticks around.
 Each set’s Mastery lasts until the next set is released on Arena.
-And, in case you didn’t know, each set is released on Arena a little bit earlier than it’s released for paper.
+And, in case you didn’t know, each set is released on Arena a little bit earlier than it’s released on paper.

 Make sure you don’t wait too long to get the Pass if that’s your game, because once it’s gone, it’s gone.
 There’s no way to get more rewards from a previous set’s Mastery once it’s finished, you only get the stuff up to your level from either the Set Mastery or the Mastery Pass, depending on whether or not you bought the Pass.